jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-That's not what we expected.
-That's one problem with this function.
+It doesn't crash, but the result isn't what we wanted.

 :::